REBELinBLUE/deployer/README.md

 Check out the [releases](https://github.com/REBELinBLUE/deployer/releases), [license](/LICENSE.md), [screenshots](https://github.com/REBELinBLUE/deployer/wiki/Screenshots) and [contribution guidelines](/.github/CONTRIBUTING.md).

+See the [wiki](https://github.com/REBELinBLUE/deployer/wiki) for information on system requirements, installation & upgrade instructions and answers to common questions.

 ## What it does

 * Deploys applications to multiple servers accessible via SSH